gears1763-2/gears1763-2_Intro2Coding_Python3/1_Setup/Interpreter.md

 ## Linux Installation

-For those of you who are using Linux, thank you =P.
+For those of you who are using Linux, thank you. =P

 For most popular Linux distributions, Python comes pre-installed (which means you're probably already set up!).
 To test this out, you can invoke